AnggaR96s/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.